t44dev/ConsumptionCLI/README.md

 # consumption
-A CLI for tracking consumption of media including Novels, Movies, TV Series and more.
+A CLI tool for tracking consumption of media including Novels, Movies, TV Series and more.